Fundamentals of Prosperity

 After giving, the second fundamental principle of prosperity is saving.

-In the beginning of our saving journey, we used that emergency fund several times.
+At the beginning of our saving journey, we used that emergency fund several times.
 BUT it no longer had to go on a credit card!
 We did not go deeper into debt.
-Our emergency fund was empty, but we kept up the saving, and it grew again.
-Then another emergency!
+Our emergency fund was empty, but we kept up the savings, and it grew again.
+Then, another emergency!
 But it was nice being able to cover the emergency with cash instead of credit, which was less stressful for our marriage.

-Once we understand what God’s will is for finances, rather that reinventing the wheel in saving we can learn from others that have been there before us.
+Once we understand what God’s will is for finances, rather than reinventing the wheel in saving, we can learn from others who have been there before us.
 Here are some quotes I found in the book, Uncommon Cents, by Lynn G Robbins.

 “The art of getting riches consists very much in thrift.
 All men are not equally qualified for getting money, but it is in the power of everyone alike to practice this virtue.” — BENJAMIN FRANKLIN